rohanbatrain/knowledge-base/docs/Developement-Setup/Introduction.md

 In July-2023 we have come up with a naming convention for all our future devices.
 Devices like Dell-Latitude, Androids before this date doesn't follow these naming conventions.
 They will be incorporated on an continous integration and migration workflow.

+## Timeline

+We have chosen to add documentation based on time frame.
+Like for example i started proxmox in August 2023 on MSI setup, i would use august till i create a new setup somewhere down the line.
+In short the last timeframe which is listed is the start point to current day.

+August -> Till current (MSI is the only setup i am working on)

 ### What?

 > What exactly are rules for naming?